Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Simulation studies

 \subsection{Simulation 2}

-Simulation 2 evaluates the EBIC approach in selecting the true $L=5$ used in Simulation 1.
-We fit the model with varying $L$ in the grid $L\in \lbrace 2,3, \dots, 10\rbrace$ and extracted EBIC for each fit.
-The results of estimated $L$ over 200 simulations are reported in Figure \ref{fig:simulation2} of Supplementary material \ref{supp:secC}.
-As expected, as $n$ increases, the distribution of the chosen $L$ gets closer to the true $L$ in both scenarios.
-Similar to the sensitivity/specificity results discussed in Simulation 1, the BIC criterion is shown to be conservative depending on the signal-to-residual-noise ratio or sample size.
+Simulation 2 evaluates possible methods in selecting the true $L=5$ used in Simulation 1.
+We fit the model with varying $L$ with $L\in \lbrace 2,3, \dots, 10\rbrace$ and extracted BIC ($\gamma=0$ in \eqref{eq:BICL}), EBIC $(\gamma=0.5)$, and 5-fold cross-validation loss for each fit.
+The results of estimated $L$ over 200 simulations are reported in Figures \ref{fig:simulation2S1} and \ref{fig:simulation2S2} in Section \ref{supp:secC} of the supplementary material.
+As expected, all these methods closely chose the true $L$ as $n$ increases.
+BIC was the most promising in our simulation designs, while EBIC was conservative in small samples and cross-validation was slightly more anti-conservative than BIC.
 Compared to scenario 1 where $\bu_l$ were orthogonal and the nonzero indices were not overlapping, a higher $n$ was needed to consistently recover the true $L$ as shown in Scenario 2.